crdroidandroid/android_kernel_oneplus_sm8350/README.md

 ## Problem

-Stock crDroid kernel does not include kernel-level root access (KernelSU) or root hiding capabilities (SuSFS).
-Traditional Magisk-based root solutions are increasingly detectable by banking apps, Play Integrity checks (SafetyNet successor), and other tamper detection mechanisms.
+Stock crDroid kernel does not include the newest KernelSU Next or the newest root hiding capabilities (SuSFS).
+Traditional root solutions are increasingly detectable by banking apps, Play Integrity API checks (SafetyNet successor), and other tamper detection mechanisms.
 Users who need root for legitimate purposes (ad blocking, customization, call recording, etc.) are locked out of these apps.

 ## Solution